dcmdorazio/complete-assignment-1-dcmdorazio/README.md

-## Student Name: Cody D'Orazio
-### This assignment was for CSC331 (Operating Systems).
-The task was to follow the directions below and implement them successfully
-### through the SSH terminal in hopes for the respected outputs.
 # Assignment 1

-This assignment serves as a quick introductory practice to C programming, setting the stage for more complex assignments later.
+_This assignment serves as a quick introductory practice to C programming, setting the stage for more complex assignments later.
-You are to perform the following programming tasks:
+You are to perform the following programming tasks:_

 ### Programming Task 1: 5 points